pkells12/novelty_assessment_cli/README.md

-# Novelty Assessment CLI
+# Patent Novelty Analyzer

-A CLI tool to analyze the novelty of ideas by comparing against existing patents and products.
+A CLI tool to analyze patent novelty by comparing against existing patents and products.

 ## Features